 The Columbia River is home to some of the most notable fish in North America.
 Swimming in its waters, a secretive giant lives.
-Although this River Monster isn’t dangerous to humans, they are the largest fish in the United States.
-Today, let’s discover the Largest Fish in the Columbia River.
+Although this river monster isn’t dangerous to humans, it is the largest fish in the United States.
+Today, let’s discover the largest fish in the Columbia River.
 You may have even eaten some of them before!

 With the Columbia River being so large, it’s no wonder that there are some massive fish in it.
 Although these aren’t as large as some of the fish in the oceans nearby, they easily top the scales as some of the larger freshwater fish in the world.
 Let’s discover the four largest freshwater fish in the Columbia River.

 1. White Sturgeon

 The white sturgeon is, without a doubt, the largest fish in the Columbia River.
 In fact, it’s the largest fish in all of North America!
 These ancient relics have been on the earth for millions of years and are often considered “living fossils.”
 They generally live along the west coast of the U.S., although their greatest population density is within the Columbia River Basin.

 At their largest, white sturgeon are known to grow 20 feet long and weigh up to 2,000 pounds, tipping the scales in their respective regions.
 Since they can live upwards of 100 years, these fish have a long time to mature and can grow to certifiable giants.